BradleyCulley/bradleyculley.github.io/_posts/2026-02-03-slivers-of-nature.md

 <p>
 A while before living in Virginia, I lived in the Binghamton, New York area.
-After a while, I found this park there — "Choconut Center Park": <a href="https://www.mypacer.com/parks/147331/choconut-center-park-binghamton" target="_blank">link</a>.
+I found a park there named "Choconut Center Park": <a href="https://www.mypacer.com/parks/147331/choconut-center-park-binghamton" target="_blank">link</a>.
 </p>

 <p>